culturing/poems/Poems/2025-12-18/10 Dying Roses.md

 that burned behind your eyes, in need of structure and direction.
 Have I given some?
-A bit of cultivation, just a taste...the answer lives in you, and always did.
+A bit of cultivation, just a taste...the answer lives in you, and always has.
 You have the things you need, and I do not.

 ***